What’s the difference between technical and general communication?

 • Public relations.

-Students build a strong knowledge base that focuses on communication in specific contexts.
-Sample courses in the communication degree include:
+You’ll build a knowledge base that focuses on communication in specific contexts.
+Sample courses in Arizona State University’s online bachelor's in communication program include:

 • Gender and Communication looks at the effect that gender has on a person’s communication competence in social, educational, and professional settings.

-Communication is ranked as one of the top five most sought-after career skills and job opportunities for generalists are vast.
-The ability to communicate verbally and in writing with people inside and outside of an organization are highly sought after skills by employees in all job markets.
+Communication is ranked as one of the top five most sought-after career skills and job opportunities for generalists are plenty.
+The ability to communicate verbally and in writing with people inside and outside of an organization are skills by employers in most all job markets.
+Jobs in this line of work include:

 • Human resources managers lead and develop administrative processes for staff members and leaders.
-This career offers a median salary of $113,300.
-There is also a faster-than-average growth outlook of 7% through 2028, according to the U.S. Bureau of Labor Statistics.
-Human resources managers generally have a bachelor’s degree and five or more years of experience.
+HR managers generally have a bachelor’s degree and five or more years of experience.

 • Public relations managers focus on building the reputation of their enterprise.
 PR managers also attract the public and partners to their organization.
-The median pay for this role is $114,800, according to the BLS.
-This position has a projected career growth of 8% through 2028, which is faster than average.
-It commonly has entry requirements of a bachelor’s degree and five or more years of experience.
+The role commonly has entry requirements of a bachelor’s degree and five or more years of experience.

 Technical communication degrees emphasize producing, designing and managing information to help people do things.
-Technical communications generally deal with three main things:
+Technical communication generally deals with three main things:

 Graduates with this degree are generally interested in technical communication careers.
 Technical communicators typically focus on specialized and complex topics in business, science and technology.
 This field is also smaller than the field of general communication.